dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 I bought the [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and kept it.
 I did try to return or exchange it months later, but it was too late.
 Fitbit support agreed to make an exception, but I haven't bought it directly from their website because I am Russian and wanted the Adidas version.
 Lesson learned.

-This watch has GPS, Strava, music and payments, but no cell service.
+This watch had GPS, Strava, music and payments, but no cell service.
 [This review](https://www.amazon.com/gp/customer-reviews/RXFWADPCNX3XK/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=B074VDF16R) changed my mind about needing to have a phone on me.
-In hindsight, I really enjoy focusing on my run before, during and especially after.
-I used to fiddle with my phone to upload the run to Strava or take selfies instead of what I should have really been doing -  stretching and rolling.
+In hindsight, I really enjoyed focusing on my run before, during and especially after.
+I used to fiddle with my phone to upload the run to Strava or take selfies instead of what I should have really been doing -  stretching and breathing.

 #### Setup

-Setup and the firmware upgrade are pretty slow, but work.
-The watch sees my 2G WiFi and not anything faster.
-The iOS app is fine.
+Setup and the firmware upgrade were pretty slow, but worked.
+The watch found my 2G WiFi and not anything faster.
+The iOS app was fine.

 #### Music

 I wanted either [di.fm](https://www.di.fm) or long tracks from [Soundcloud](https://soundcloud.com/stream).
 I learned that to sync music with the Ionic you needed a computer, which was odd but survivable.
 I [downloaded](https://www.klickaud.com) some SoundCloud tracks onto my laptop and spent a while looking for a way to just copy MP3 files to the watch.
 The process is actually much more bizarre as the Ionic Mac app only syncs iTunes playlists with the watch, so I had to add the MP3s to iTunes, then choose which playlists to sync.
-That works well, albeit slowly.
+That worked well, albeit slowly.

-The watch easily connects to my bluetooth headphones and plays music.
+The watch easily connected to my bluetooth headphones and plays music.
 It will cut off often for a split second, and will cut off a lot in a crowded race if you wear it on the opposite hand of your bluetooth headphones receiver.
 See [this post](https://community.fitbit.com/t5/Ionic/Abysmal-Bluetooth-Range/m-p/3012393) for details.

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/music.jpg)